jiankangren/Safe_ML/machine_learning/project/ml_reject/Progress_Reprot.md

 - **Q3**:  How to evaluate the proposed mechanism?
 We need to come up with a metric to compare with other  methods, and find an application scenario.

-### How to use the fact the harzard event is rare to improve safety of ML.